Make Your Own Shampoo

 - Apple Cider Vinegar

 - Dried herbs/flowers (optional) (Where to Buy)

 Combine the water and vinegar (and oils, if using).
 Store in a small spray bottle.
-(You can get bottles for as low as $0.60 from Mountain Rose Herbs)
+(You can get bottles from Bulk Herb Store)

 If using dried herbs or flowers, you will need to make an infusion.
 Measure out your desired amount of water into a saucepan and add the dried herbs.
 I made a double batch for my husband and I used 2 cups of water, 1 teaspoon dried rosemary, and 1 teaspoon dried lavender flowers.
 Set the pan over medium heat and bring to a light simmer.
 Cover and let steep for 30-45 minutes.
 Remove from heat and let cool.
 Strain out the herbs/flowers and combine with the vinegar (I used 1 cup).
 Some say you will need to store infused water in the fridge, but I keep mine in the shower with no issues.
 Do whatever you feel comfortable with.

 Use this shampoo just like any other.
 Squirt a small amount onto your head, lather and rinse.
 Then spray some of the vinegar solution onto your hair, massage, comb through (if you have curly or thick hair), let it soak for a few minutes if you wish, then rinse.
 Some people don't rinse the vinegar, as it can act as a leave-in conditioner.
 (The vinegar smell should dissipate after a few minutes.)
 Enjoy!